iamnabink/flutter-build-cleaner-mac/README.md

-# Flutter/Node Build Cleaner for macOS
+# AppBuild Dev Cleaner - Mobile Development Artifact Cleaner

 ![App Screenshot](assets/images/screenshot1.png)

-A powerful macOS desktop application built with Flutter that helps you find and remove unnecessary APK files, AAB files, and Flutter build folders from your system to free up disk space.
+A powerful macOS desktop application built with Flutter that helps mobile developers clean up unnecessary build artifacts from their system to free up disk space.

-Flutter Build Cleaner is a macOS utility designed specifically for Flutter developers.
-When working on multiple Flutter projects, build files quickly accumulate across apps and consume large amounts of storage.
-Developers often forget to run flutter clean or lose track of where these build artifacts are located.
-Flutter Build Cleaner scans your system, finds all build directories across your Flutter apps, shows how much space they occupy, and lets you clean them up easily, helping you reclaim valuable disk space with just a few clicks.
+AppBuild Dev Cleaner is a macOS utility designed specifically for mobile developers working with Flutter and React Native.
+When working on multiple mobile projects, build files quickly accumulate across apps and consume large amounts of storage.
+Developers often forget to run `flutter clean` or lose track of where these build artifacts are located.
+AppBuild Dev Cleaner scans your system, finds all mobile development artifacts across your projects, shows how much space they occupy, and lets you clean them up easily, helping you reclaim valuable disk space with just a few clicks.

 ![macOS](https://img.shields.io/badge/macOS-10.14+-blue.svg)